Libyan Coast Guard

 A video op-ed by the New York Times of their investigation into the increasing number of partnerships by state actors in Mediterranean search-and-rescue operations.
 With contributions from GLAN.

-Seventeen survivors of a fatal incident in which a boat carrying migrants found itself in distress off the coast of Libya filed an application against Italy today with the European Court of Human Rights.
+Seventeen survivors of a fatal incident in which a boat carrying migrants found itself in distress off the coast of Libya have filed an application against Italy with the European Court of Human Rights.
 The applicants included the surviving parents of two children who died in the incident.

 The Libyan Coast Guard ‘pulled back’ the survivors to Libya, where they endured detention in inhumane conditions, beatings, extortion, starvation, and rape.
 Two of the survivors were subsequently ‘sold’ and tortured with electrocution.

 On Nov.
 6, 2017, at least 20 people trying to reach Europe from Libya drowned in the Mediterranean, following an interception by the Libyan coast Guard.